coleyrockin/Contact-card/README.md

 ## Description

-In order to build this, you will adapt an existing application built with HTML, CSS, and JavaScript to be a Progressive Web Application.
-You will start by adapting the existing code to the client-server model.
-Then, you will add webpack, an asset bundler, to improve your app's speed and performance.
-Once your app is performant and optimized, you will use IndexedDB, a low-level web API that allows storing large amounts of data right in the browser, to practice your CRUD skills and build an interactive card feature.
-Finally, you will add two key features of PWAs—a service worker to enable offline functionality and a manifest.json file—to give your users a fast, network-independent experience that works on any device.
+An existing contact card application built with HTML, CSS, and JavaScript to be a Progressive Web Application.

 ## Deployed Heroku Link
 [Link to Heroku](https://dry-beyond-26861.herokuapp.com/)